fenago/ml-scikit-keras-tensorflow/labs/lab_7.md

 training instances with replacement (`bootstrap=True`), where *m* is the size of the training set.
-This means that only about 63% of the training instances are sampled on average for each predictor.^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch07.html) The remaining 37% of the training instances that are not sampled are called *out-of-bag* (oob) instances.
+This means that only about 63% of the training instances are sampled on average for each predictor.
+^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch07.html) The remaining 37% of the training instances that are not sampled are called *out-of-bag* (oob) instances.
 Note that they are not the same 37% for all predictors.